opentok/Opentok-Python-SDK/README.rst

 `tokens <http://tokbox.com/opentok/tutorials/create-token/>`_ for `OpenTok <http://www.tokbox.com/>`_
 applications, and `archive <http://www.tokbox.com/platform/archiving>`_ Opentok 2.0 sessions.

-If you are updating from a previous version of this SDK, see `Important changes since v2.2.0`_.
+If you are updating from a previous version of this SDK, see "Important changes since v2.2.0" below.

 Installation using Pip (recommended):
 -------------------------------------